-3.19 Attach the wall telephone set to its associated wall mounting plate by tilting the set about

-30 degrees and engaging the hooks at the top of the plate in the slots in the upper corners of the set housing (Fig. 16).
-Swing the set down so that the line key plug engages the connector mounted on the wall plate.
-While pressing the set firmly against the plate, tighten the two locking screws at the bottom of the wall plate to hold the set securely on the plate.
+3.24 Attach the wall telephone set to its associated wall mounting plate by tilting the set about 30 degrees and engaging the hooks at the top of the plate in the slots in the upper corners of the set housing (Fig. 18).
+Swing the set down so the line key plug engages the connector mounted on the wall plate.
+While pressing the set firmly against the plate, tighten the two locking screws

-BIS Wall Sets
+E. BIS Wall Sets

-3.20 A BIS wall set must be converted from a desk set by replacing its lower housing with a wall housing supplied with a D-180747 wall mounting kit.
+3.25 A BIS wall set must be converted from a desk set by replacing its lower housing with a wall housing supplied with a D-180747 wall mounting kit.
 This kit also contains a wall plate, a handset hook, and other necessary hardware.
 Convert the set as follows: